Higher education in Sweden

 The student unions also represent students at Karolinska Institutet in decision-making bodies at the university.
 As an exchange student you can become a member of one of the student unions at Karolinska Institutet by paying a fee of approximately 200 SEK per semester.

-You can find more information on higher education in Sweden on the website of the Swedish National Agency for Higher Education, the public authority that oversees higher education institutions in Sweden.
+You can find more information on higher education in Sweden on the website of Swedish Higher Education Authority, the public authority that oversees higher education institutions in Sweden.